What's the Best Bed Sheet Material for Comfortable Sleep?

 5. Hemp Sheets

 Hemp textiles are biodegradable and durable, making them a green choice for clothing and bedding.
 Bed sheets made with hemp fabric look and feel similar to linen but cost less.
-Much like bamboo sheets, hemp bed sheets are breathable, moisture-wicking, and antibacterial, so they sleep cool and clean.
+Hemp bed sheets are breathable, moisture-wicking, and antibacterial, so they sleep cool and clean.

 Before buying a set of hemp sheets, shoppers should know that hemp fabrics have a few drawbacks.
 For example, hemp bed sheets wrinkle and crease easily.
 Hemp fabrics also don't hold dye well, so you won't find hemp sheets in vibrant colors.
 Lastly, low-quality hemp sheets usually have a scratchy feel, so you'll want to do a bit of research before buying to find a trustworthy brand.